-Committee Members: Paul McNulty, Chairman, Joe Anthony, Scott Bornstein, Laura Cilley, Matthew Duggan, Lori Dupont, Charley Lincicum, Nancy McNulty and Larry Perreault.
+Committee Members: Paul McNulty, Chairman, Joe Anthony, Scott Bornstein, Matthew Duggan, Lori Dupont, Charley Lincicum, Nancy McNulty, Larry Perreault and Mark Mead Jones.
 Diane Langlais (Board of Selectmen Liaison)

 The Rail Trail Advisory Committee meets the third Thursday of every month at 6:00 p.m. in the Toomey Room at Town Hall.
 Please check the event calendar for any changes to these meetings.

 Visit the Rail Trail website for up-to-date information about:

 Mile Marker Sponsorship Program